 This post is part 2 of my initial expose ‘Relationship vs Religion – The Church’.

 If you haven’t read part 1, please do, also a reminder to those who have visited this Blog before and insight for first-time visitors.

 Mine has never been to write in order to ‘shove my views’ down the readers throat.

 Admittedly my writing style can be a little ‘strong’ at times but please look at that as a sign of my passion for the particular subject covered.

 My objective is to share, the acquired knowledge and information gathered, through my physical research/reading as well as my God-given spiritual inspiration/insights and human experiences with others.

 It would obviously be nice (there would be less arguments in the world) if we all believed the same things…but that’s not realistic.

-As uniquely created individuals, with choice, whether it be on the spiritual faith based matters or the the male/female relationship matters, people are free to agree or disagree and I respect that.
+As uniquely created individuals, with choice, whether it be on the spiritual faith based matters or the male/female relationship matters, people are free to agree or disagree, and I respect that.